Q: My child has never wrestled. Will he/she be okay?

 Q: Who is the Miami Takedown Club coach?

-Several dads also volunteer their time and will step in when Coach Boyd is busy coaching another Wardog on another mat -- Simon Shyers, Chris Mercer, Jake Brewer, Juan Valdez, Jamie Rush and Chris Robinson.
+A: Several dads volunteer their time- Simon Shyers, Chris Mercer, Jake Brewer, Juan Valdez.
 ALL our coaches and volunteers have passed background checks and underwent extensive training in areas of sexual abuse training and concussion prevention.

 They all have their USA and OKWA coaches cards.